It's a Free World...: Plot

 Angie (Kierston Wareing), a young woman frustrated after being fired from her thirtieth dead-end job, decides to set up a recruitment agency of her own, running it from her kitchen with her friend and flatmate Rose (Juliet Ellis).
 Angie is able to build a successful business, while also dealing with a neglected son who gets in trouble at school and parents who disapprove of her venture.
 She also has to keep reassuring Rose that they will become legitimate once the business is on a firm financial footing - they do not have a licence, but Angie at least insists on only hiring workers with papers, not illegal immigrants.

 Meanwhile, Angie becomes romantically involved with Karol (Lesław Żurek), an English-speaking Pole who is in the same predicament as those Angie recruits.
 She also helps Mahmoud, his wife and two young daughters, much to Rose's distress.
 Mahmoud has been ordered deported, but he has gone into hiding to avoid a likely jail sentence back home in Iran.

 Despite Rose's misgivings, Angie becomes increasingly eager to do whatever it takes to build the business.
 When Angie anonymously informs the government about a camp of immigrants, that is the final straw for Rose.
 She quits.

 Disaster strikes when one employer refuses to pay twenty of Angie's workers the £40,000 they are owed.
 They blame her, and some of them take drastic action.
 They first kidnap her son Jamie (Joe Siffleet), then tie her up.
 After searching her flat, they take her profits (about a quarter of what they are due) and leave, but not before warning her that they want the rest or she will never see her son again.
 Soon after, Jamie shows up, unaware that the "policemen" he was talking to were fake.
 In the final scene, Angie abandons her scruples completely; she travels to Ukraine to knowingly recruit illegal workers, offering to obtain forged papers for them.

 Critical response

 Though the film was not widely reviewed, it received generally positive reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 84% based on 19 reviews, 16 of 19 were judged to be positive reviews, with an average rating of 6.6 out of 10.

 Peter Howell wrote in the Toronto Star, "Newcomer Wareing delivers an award-worthy performance as the steely Angie, who is impossible to hate even as she descends deeper into the moral abyss."

 Awards

-For her performance as Angie, Wareing received a nomination for the Best Actress award at the 2008 BAFTA Television Awards, losing out to Dame Eileen Atkins.
+For her performance as Angie, Wareing received a nomination for the Best Actress award at the 2008 BAFTA Television Awards, losing out to Eileen Atkins.

 The film received the "White Camel" (best film prize) at the sixth edition of the Sahara International Film Festival, the only film festival in the world celebrated in a refugee camp.